amolenk/dapr-hands-on/README.md

 Every assignment is contained in a separate folder in this repo.
 Each folder contains the description of the assignment that you can follow.
 The folder also contains the starting-point of the application as if the previous assignment was executed correctly.

 Every description of an assignment (accept the first one) contains two parts with each a certain approach to executing the assignment: a **DIY** part and a **step-by-step** part.
 The DIY part just states the outcome you need to achieve and no further instructions.
-It's entirely up to you to achieve the goals with the help of the dapr documentation.
+It's entirely up to you to achieve the goals with the help of the Dapr documentation.
 The step-by-step part describes exactly what you need to change in the application step-by-step.
 It's up to you to pick an approach.
 If you pick the DIY approach and get stuck, you can always go to the step-by-step approach for some help.

 Now it's time for you to get your hands dirty and start with the first assignment started: